jsonresume/resume-schema/README.md

 ### IRC

-Everyone working on the early stages of the project should join our Freenode channel
+Everyone working on the early stages of the project should join our Freenode channel:

 ```
 #jsonresume on freenode
 ```

-You can use the web client [http://webchat.freenode.net/](http://webchat.freenode.net/)
+You can use the web client [http://webchat.freenode.net](http://webchat.freenode.net/).

 ### Getting started